 6. Avoid the line ups with Click and Collect.

-Save time in the store during fall rush by ordering your books online.
-Place an order to be picked up when you arrive on campus in Sept. and we'll have your books ready for you at no extra charge.
+Save time in the store during fall and winter rush by ordering your books online.
+Place an order to be picked up when you arrive on campus in September or January and we'll have your books ready for you at no extra charge.